 When it comes to planning dates, whether that’s getting grandparents, or aunts and uncles on board, working out a child-swap date night plan with another couple in the neighborhood, or sacrificing daily Starbucks trips to set aside funds to pay for a babysitter, there are ways to work around the “who’s going to watch the kids?” question.
 Where there’s a will, there’s a way.
 When something’s important to us, it’s amazing the things we will do to find a way to make it work.

 Be affectionate with each other in front of your children.
-They may complain about how “gross” you’re being, but inside, it makes them feel good to know that their parents are in love with each other.
+They may complain about how “gross” you’re being.
+That’s okay because inside, it makes them feel good to know that their parents are in love with each other.

 Get Help

 It’s ok to admit that you can’t do it on your own.
 These issues are often very complex and difficult to navigate.
-If you’ve been stuck in a pattern of child-centered living for so long that you’re feeling hopelessly disconnected from your spouse, we are here to help you get back on track.
-Schedule couples therapy with us – it could be one of the best investments you ever make in yourself, your marriage, and also, your children.
+Have you been stuck in a pattern of child-centered living for so long that you feel hopelessly disconnected from your spouse?
+We are here to help you get back on track.
+Schedule couples therapy with us – it could be one of the best investments you ever make in yourself, your marriage, and your children.

 For more information, see our other article, Why Putting Kids First Can Kill Your Marriage.